Cato Networks Knowledge Base

 Note

-Note: Some well known communities are not propagated by Cato Cloud to BGP neighbors on egress, such as no-export.
+Note: Some well known communities are not propagated by Cato to BGP neighbors on egress, such as no-export.

 Assigning an ASN to a Neighbor

-The Autonomous System Number (ASN) is a number between 64,512 – 65,534 (private ASN), which represents the routing entity establishing the communication.
+The ASN is a number between 64,512 – 65,534 (private ASN), which represents the routing entity establishing the communication.
 Cato Networks’ default ASN is 64,515.

 Cato Cloud supports eBGP, so a BGP Neighbor must have a different ASN than the Cato Cloud side.